 You can also consider an option of purchasing a low-cost stand-alone unit that will be adequate for heating relatively modest spaces.
 There are designs that can be perfect for homes with new infants, aging adults and for people who simply want to enjoy having a moderate and even temperature, when exiting the shower stall or bathtub.
 The following is a sampling of a few popular bathroom heaters, along with the overview of benefits and prices.

-Cadet CBC103TW Com Pak 120-240V, 1000-Watt Bathroom Heater retails for around $170 plus, but you can get it for about $140 here, with a free delivery.
+Cadet CBC103TW Com Pak 120-240V, 1000-Watt Bathroom Heater retails for around $170 plus.
 This is a wall-mounted bathroom heater designed to instantly warm an area of about 100 square feet.
 It includes improved built-in controls with a thermostat that ranges from 45 to 105 degrees Fahrenheit, and a thermostat disabled (no heat) position.
 The unit features smooth edges, and a painted heating element designed to resist rusting.
 It also includes a 60 minute timer.